thespragg/Shoal/README.md

 services:
   - shoal-frontend
 exclude:
-  - shoal-backend-2 # shoal-backend-2 is a soft dependancy and can be excluded along with its dependencies
+  - shoal-backend-2 # shoal-backend-2 and its dependencies will be ignored
 overrides:
   shoal-backend-1:
     env: